Winter Maintenance Tips for Wheelchair Ramps

 Aluminum Ramps Installed in Winter Weather

-- Keep your ramp clear of snow by using a thick bristled push broom or plastic snow shovel.
-It is best to avoid metal shovels as this can scratch your aluminum ramp.
+- Keep your ramp clear of snow and sleet by using a thick bristled push broom or plastic snow shovel.
+It is best to avoid metal shovels to prevent scratches or damage to your aluminum ramp.

-- Use non-corrosive ice melt.
+- Use non-corrosive ice melt when it gets icy.
 If you are unsure if an ice melt is corrosive, select a formula that is safe for pets.
-The only ingredient that can be in the ice melt for it to be safe to use is magnesium chloride
+The only ingredient that can be in the ice melt for it to be safe to use on an aluminum wheelchair ramp is magnesium chloride

 - Consider powder coating as it will provide an extra layer of protection from corrosive materials.
 It also allows you to choose from a variety of colors including black, bronze, or tan.
 It may add to the price of the ramp, but the benefits of it are worth the cost!

-If you’re in need, don’t put off having a wheelchair ramp installed until spring or summer.
+Don’t let the snow, ice, and cold temperatures prevent you from using or purchasing a wheelchair ramp this winter season!
 Lifeway Mobility offers aluminum modular ramps for purchase and rental that can be installed year-round.
-It is made of a durable aluminum that won't break down in the winter, which also makes it easy to maintain.
+Lifeway's wheelchair ramps are made of a durable aluminum that won't break down in the winter, which also makes it easy to maintain.

-Contact Lifeway Mobility for more information about wheelchair ramps or to set up a free remote or no-contact consultation.
+Contact us for more information about wheelchair ramps or to set up a free consultation.